stacks-network/docs/docs/nodes-and-miners/miner-mainnet.md

 ## Running a miner

 First, a keychain needs to be generated.
-With this keychain, we'll purchase some BTC from a crytpocurrency exchange, and then use that BTC to start mining.
+With this keychain, we'll purchase some BTC from a cryptocurrency exchange, and then use that BTC to start mining.

 To get a keychain, the simplest way is to use the `stacks-cli`.
 We'll use the `make_keychain` command.